chesslablab/chess-data/README.md

 ### 2. TODO tasks

-PGN Chess is almost finished, so please be patient and stay curious in regards to the new updates.
+PGN Chess is almost finished -- it basically requires testing a number of different games, so please be patient and stay curious.
 Thank you!

-Here is the list of chess rules to be added:

-- When castling kings, make sure that the squares where the king passes are not threatened
-- Add _en passant_ capture rule